rails/rails/guides/source/migrations.md

 from running the validations, so that the migrations run to completion.

-When using a faux model, it's a good idea to call +Product.reset_column_information+ to refresh the +ActiveRecord+ cache for the +Product+ model prior to updating data in the database.
+When using a faux model, it's a good idea to call `Product.reset_column_information` to refresh the `ActiveRecord` cache for the `Product` model prior to updating data in the database.

 If Alice had done this instead, there would have been no problem: